-Plasma cutting makes cutting metal quickly very simple, if you work with metal you should have one!
-It is a process that is used to cut steel and other metals of different thicknesses using a plasma torch.
-In this process compressed air is blown at high speed out of a nozzle; at the same time an electrical arc is formed through that gas from the nozzle to the surface being cut, turning some of that gas to plasma.
-This is sufficiently hot to melt the metal being cut and moves sufficiently fast to blow molten metal away from the cut..
+Are you searching for a Plasma Cutter with a FREE torch & consumables, earth lead and a 3-year warranty and free fast UK delivery?
+Plasma cutters make cutting metal quickly very simple, from only £379+VAT with a 3-year warranty.
+If you work with metal you should have one!
+Plasma cutting is a process that is used to cut steel and other metals of different thicknesses using a plasma torch.
+In this process compressed air is blown at high speed out of a nozzle; at the same time, an electrical arc is formed through that gas from the nozzle of the plasma cutter to the surface being cut, turning some of that gas to plasma.
+This is sufficiently hot to melt the metal being cut and moves sufficiently fast to blow molten metal away from the cut.

 HOW IT WORKS?

-The HF Contact type uses a high-frequency, high-voltage spark to ionise the air through the torch head and initiate an arc.
-This requires the torch to be in contact with the job material when starting, not sp good if you have to penetrate through things like rust or painted surfaces.
+The HF Contact type uses a high-frequency, high-voltage spark to ionise the air through the plasma cutters head and initiates an arc.
+This requires the plasma cutter to be in contact with the job material when starting, not so good if you have to penetrate through things like rust or painted surfaces.

-Plasma is an effective means of cutting thin and thick materials alike.
-Hand-held torches can usually cut up to 2 in (48 mm) thick steel plate, and stronger computer-controlled torches can pierce and cut steel up to 12 inches (300 mm) thick.
-Formerly, these cutters could only work on conductive materials; however, new technologies allow the plasma ignition arc to be enclosed within the nozzle, thus allowing the cutter to be used for non-conductive workpieces such as glass and plastics.
+Plasma cutters are an effective means of cutting thin and thick materials alike.
+Hand-held plasma cutters can usually cut up to 2 inch (48 mm) thick steel plate, and stronger computer-controlled torches can pierce and cut steel up to 12 inches (300 mm) thick.
+Formerly, these plasma cutters could only work on conductive materials; however, new technologies allow the plasma ignition arc to be enclosed within the nozzle, thus allowing the cutter to be used for non-conductive workpieces such as glass and plastics.
 Since plasma cutters produce a very hot and very localized "cone" to cut with, they are extremely useful for cutting sheet metal in curved or angled shapes.

 WHAT IS AN INVERTER CUTTER?